sleepyfox/Code-Dojo-13/README.md

 The objective is to create a program that will take a Java code file and count the number of Lines Of Code (LOC).
 This is not quite as easy as `wc -l` because blank lines must be skipped over, as must comments.
 Comments can be single-line, multiple-line or javadoc comments.

-If there is time, then some form of parsing for LLOC (Logical Lines Of Code) should also be attempted, where we cater for splitting a line of code across multiple physical lines, or even multiple statements on a single line.

 You can find out more about the London Code Dojo at our [homepage](http://www.meetup.com/London-Code-Dojo/).

 The origin of this kata is from the Pragmatic Programmers, [here](http://codekata.com/kata/kata13-counting-code-lines/).